-- When you use Cached Exchange Mode or an Outlook data (.pst) file, you notice performance issues when you perform certain actions—particularly in switching into and out of a folder that has lots of items.
+- When you use Cached Exchange Mode or an Outlook data (.pst) file, you notice performance issues when you perform certain actions.

-- Decreased performance in Outlook if the Inbox, Calendar, Tasks, Sent Items, and Deleted Items folders contain lots of items.
+- You experience decreased performance in Outlook if the Inbox, Calendar, Tasks, Sent Items, and Deleted Items folders contain lots of items.

-If you have lots of mail folders, you may experience performance issues like the following in Outlook:
+If you have lots of mail folders, you may experience performance issues such as the following:

 - Folders are not displayed correctly, or they take a long time to appear, especially in cached mode.

-- If your Outlook profile has shared mailboxes with caching enabled (Download Shared Folders is selected), performance issues occur if the number of folders across those mailboxes exceeds 500, as described in KB article 3115602 .
-Additionally, errors are logged in the Sync Issues folder and 9646 events are logged in the Application log.
+- If your Outlook profile has shared mailboxes and has caching enabled (Download Shared Folders is selected), folder synchronization issues, performance issues, and other problems occur if the number of shared folders per mailbox exceeds 500, as described in KB 3115602.
+Additionally, errors are logged in the Sync Issues folder and "9646" events are logged in the Application log.

-- In extreme cases, when there are more than 10,000 folders, Outlook is very slow to open.
+- In extreme cases, if there are more than 10,000 folders, Outlook is very slow to open.
 This behavior occurs because it takes a long time to enumerate the folders.

 Outlook 2016, Outlook 2013 and Outlook 2010: